strangerstudios/paid-memberships-pro/readme.txt

 9. Membership Account page, display all sections or show specific sections using shortcode attributes.

 == Changelog ==
+= 2.5.9 - 2021-05-05 =
+* ENHANCEMENT: Adjusting style for prices and price parts shown on the frontend.
+* ENHANCEMENT: Adjusting HTML for links in the Orders table in the dashboard.
+* BUG FIX: Reverted the change to the pmpro_is_checkout() function.
+Since we default to the first available level, calling pmpro_getLevelForCheckout() was causing pmpro_is_checkout to return true on ALL pages.
+This disrupted a lot of functionality.
+* BUG FIX: Fixed warnings in the pmpro_getLevelAtCheckout() function.
+* BUG FIX: Fixed issue where "All Time Sales" was showing up as 0, even when there were sales.

 = 2.5.8 - 2021-04-30 =
 * ENHANCEMENT: Added `pmpro_membership_content_filter` filter to let other plugins change how PMPro filters member content.
 * ENHANCEMENT: Improved de_DE email template translation.
 (Thanks, biker238 on GitHub)